-Based on expenditure and cost sites (and allocation of wages for administrative tasks and the Chair), the costs for administration and operations were around NOK 1 812 034, or around 18% of the total account of the Centre in 2019.
-These shares are in line with figures from previous years, demonstrating that a relatively limited amount of ICRs budget is used for administration tasks.
+Based on expenditure and cost sites (and allocation of wages for administrative tasks and the Chair), the costs for administration and operations were around NOK 2 400 390, or around 28% of the total account of the Centre in 2020.
+These shares are in line with figures from previous years, demonstrating that a relatively limited amount of ICR's budget is used for administration tasks, even given pandemic impacts on the Centre's work in the period.

-Similarly, around NOK 8 092 212 or 79% of the total expenditure in 2019 were allocated to professional activities, ie. including projects and the Board's work.
+Similarly, around NOK 5 880 954 or 69% of the total expenditure in 2020 were allocated to professional activities, ie. including projects and the Board's work.
 In other words, most of the Centre's resources are allocated to professional work, and only limited amounts on administration and operations.
-This is roughly on the same level as experiences from previous years.
+This is roughly on the same level as previous years.

-With regards to Projects, the accounts show that ca. 38% of the total income of the Centre for 2019 was external financing.
-Net short-term debts per December 31, 2019 amounted to NOK 171 281, mainly consisting of tax deductions for the 6th term of 2019 and VAT, and in addition there are accounts payable of NOK 2 999 due to payments which due dates falls in the accounting year of 2020.
+With regards to Projects, the accounts show that ca. 34% of the total income of the Centre for 2020 was external financing.
+Net short-term debts per December 31, 2019 amounted to NOK 174 579, consisting of tax deductions for the 6th term of 2020 and VAT.